g-sys-v2/vtm-version-difficulty-mapping/README.md

 The program calculates the probability of success for every single combination of `(n,d)` such that `1<=n<=20` and `1<=d<=10`.
-These success probabilites are modeled as a cumulative binomial distribution where the chance of success on a single die is `1/2`.
+These success probabilities are modeled as a cumulative binomial distribution where the chance of success on a single die is `1/2`.

 The base 5E roll success probability for each roll is calculated as